HattonJones/reservoir-asset-evaluation/README.md

 ## Phase 2: decline curve analysis on a real well

-The decline module from the roadmap below is now built and lives in [`phase2_haynesville_dca/`](phase2_haynesville_dca/).
+The decline module from the original roadmap is now built and lives in [`phase2_haynesville_dca/`](phase2_haynesville_dca/).
 It takes real public production data for a producing Haynesville gas well (Harrison LH A 1H, Comstock Resources, from the Texas Railroad Commission) and runs the reserves side of the workflow: fit Arps curves in log space, apply a terminal decline switch to bound EUR, and forecast to an economic limit.
 Best fit is hyperbolic with b = 0.73 and EUR = 20.59 Bcf against 12.12 Bcf produced to date.
 Method and limitations are written up in the folder.

 ## Key results